-- a.
+- 1. Responsibilities - a.
 General: The size and/or complexity of engineered systems require that analysis, design construction, operation, and maintenance be undertaken at a level that is higher than the minimum requirements for small residential systems. - b.
-Owner/operator: The owner/operator shall accurately describe the intended uses (present and future) for the system, and designate to the Department a Maine professional engineer to serve as design engineer.
-The owner shall operate the system within the design parameters, except as provided for in Section 910(A)(3), following the designer's recommendations for inspection and maintenance, as well as any State or local regulations. - c.
+Owner/operator: The owner/operator shall accurately describe the intended uses (present and future) for the system and designate to the Department a Maine professional engineer to serve as design engineer.
+The owner shall operate the system within the design parameters, except as provided for in Section 10(A)(3), following the designer's recommendations for inspection and maintenance, as well as any State or local regulations. - c.
 Design engineer: The design engineer is responsible for defining the needs of the client, investigating the site, designing the system, overseeing construction, and recommending operation and maintenance practices at an appropriate level of professional practice.
-In order to enassure proper functioning of the engineered systems under expected conditions, the design engineer must hould consider relevant factors, including, but not by way of limitation, peak effluent levels, minimum recharge, deep frost and power failure. - d.
-Department of Health and Human Services: The Department will conduct a desk review of the proposal, check for completeness of submittal (all necessary documents and signatures), review the reasonableness of data and assumptions, spot-check calculations, check for compliance with minimum requirements of these Rulesthis rule and this Section, and give permission to the local government to issue the necessary permits.
+In order to ensure proper functioning of the engineered systems under expected conditions, the design engineer must consider relevant factors, including, but not by way of limitation, peak effluent levels, minimum recharge, deep frost and power failure.
+The design engineer is responsible for completing the HHE-220 to document and define the system design prior to construction, as well as the report results of a site investigation.
+The design engineer must then send the completed HHE-220 to the Department. - d.
+Department of Health and Human Services: Upon receipt of the HHE-220 by the design engineer, the Department will conduct a desk review of the proposal, check for completeness of submittal (all necessary documents and signatures), review the reasonableness of data and assumptions, spot-check calculations, check for compliance with minimum requirements of this rule and this Section, and give permission to the local government to issue the necessary permits.
 The Department is not responsible for the accuracy of the field data, assumptions or conclusions of the designer, the suitability of the design, or its performance.
-In accordance with the Memorandum of Agreement dated June 1998, the Department of Environmental Protection (DEP) may provide assistance to the Department in evaluating environmental impacts of these systems.
+The Department of Environmental Protection (DEP) may provide assistance to the Department in evaluating environmental impacts of these systems.
 DEP may submit comments to the Department for consideration, prior to final decision. - e.
 Local government: The local government, operating through the LPI(s), may issue the necessary permit(s) after it has received permission from the Department to do so and when it is satisfied that the pre-construction conditions shown on the design are representative of the actual conditions.
 The local official may inspect the site in a timely manner, in order to be able to state with reasonable assurance that the system was installed as described in the approved plans.